Friendlyjordies: 2020–2022: John Barilaro

 In November 2021, Barilaro settled the defamation case with Shanks, and Shanks issued the following apology: "Mr Shanks accepts that some of the videos he posted were offensive to Mr Barilaro.
 Mr Shanks understands that Mr Barilaro has been hurt, and apologises to him for that hurt."
 Shanks was required to pay $100,000 in legal costs and Barilaro received no damages from the settlement.
 Shanks agreed to edit some of the contested videos, which would remain online, and to stop selling merchandise featuring Barilaro after Barilaro's retirement from politics.

 As of 10 March 2022, the NSW Police dropped all charges against Langker who is considering taking civil action against the police.
 Conduct of the NSW Fixated Persons Unit has been brought into question with Attorney General Mark Speakman being questioned over the case in budget estimates.
 Speakman refused to further comment, conceding that the matter may appear before Law Enforcement Conduct Commission.
 On 6 June 2022, the Federal Court judge awarded Barilaro $715,000 in defamation damages from Google for the YouTube videos, and referred Shanks and Google for possible prosecution for contempt of court.

-ClubsNSW
+2020–2023: ClubsNSW

-In 2020, Troy Stolz was a compliance officer employed by gambling lobby group Clubs NSW.
+In 2020, Troy Stolz was a compliance officer employed by gambling lobby group ClubsNSW.
 Stolz contacted journalists and federal MP Andrew Wilkie, alleging that clubs in NSW were engaged in widespread non-compliance with anti-money laundering laws.
 Following this, ClubsNSW terminated Stolz' employment.
 Stolz sued for unfair dismissal and ClubsNSW counter-sued for unlawful use of confidential information.
-Stolz has been described as a whistleblower, and suffers from terminal bone cancer.

 In 2021, Shanks uploaded multiple videos to the friendlyjordies channel where he criticised ClubsNSW, including a video interview with Troy Stolz titled "The legal way to take a life", in which Stolz detailed his battle with cancer and the impact of his federal court dispute with his former employer ClubsNSW.

 ClubsNSW began a highly unusual private prosecution against both Shanks and Stolz, alleging that the video interview constituted contempt of court on both their parts, making Shanks and Stolz face criminal conviction and potential prison sentences.
 In July 2022 ClubsNSW sought and obtained an interim suppression order, something normally only seen in high-level criminal cases.
 Following this, the video interview was taken down.
 The interim order was to last until the application for a more permanent suppression could be heard in full and decided upon and was dropped in September.
 In October 2022, the NSW Crime Commission released a report stating that criminals were in fact laundering billions of dollars using poker machines in NSW clubs and pubs.
 In February 2023, ClubsNSW discontinued all legal action against Shanks and Stolz.
-The withdrawal of the court cases is in part associated with the change in the ClubsNSW management, with the sacking of chief executive, Josh Landis.
+The withdrawal of the court cases came after the chief executive of ClubsNSW, Josh Landis, was sacked.